DanielaAfteni/kitchen_restaurant/README.md

 ```
 ## Run the app in the Terminal

-Firstly there is required to switch: `"dining_hall_url": "http://localhost:8080"` in `config/scfg.json`.
+Firstly there is required to switch: `"dining_hall_url": "http://localhost:8081/order"` in `main.go`.

 Then to run in the Terminal: